meneerrook/js-collapseable-items/README.md

 Default: `false`

-Determines wether the amount of items visible on screen while a list is collapsed should be given by the plugin or by the DOM, this allows for seperate amounts visible per list.
-This option works in coalition with "amountAttribute" and will overwrite 'amount' when set to true.
+Determines wether the amount of items visible items on screen while a list is collapsed is based on the "amountAttribute's" value.

 ---